-The Australian Apprenticeships Priority List identifies Certificate III, Certificate IV, Diploma and Advanced Diploma qualifications and occupations classified by the Australian Bureau of Statistics on the Occupation Standard Classification for Australia (OSCA) as Technician and Trade Workers (Major Group 3) and Community and Personal Service Workers (Major Group 4) and assessed by the National Skills Commission as being in national skills shortage.
+The Australian Apprenticeships Priority List identifies Certificate III, Certificate IV, Diploma and Advanced Diploma qualifications and occupations classified by the Australian Bureau of Statistics on the Occupation Standard Classification for Australia (OSCA) as Technician and Trade Workers (Major Group 3) and Community and Personal Service Workers (Major Group 4) and assessed by Jobs and Skills Australia as being in national skills shortage.
 See Appendix A: Australian Apprenticeships Priority List.